SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Core_Features/Memories.md

 ### **Feature Guide: WilmerAI's Memory System**

-WilmerAI uses a three-part memory system for managing long-term conversational context.
-It is designed to provide both chronological recall and relevant information retrieval.
+WilmerAI uses a sophisticated, multi-layered memory system for managing long-term conversational context.
+It is designed to provide both chronological recall and relevant information retrieval by allowing its different memory components to work in concert.

-The system separates memory creation from retrieval to maintain response speed during stateful conversations.
+The system separates memory creation from retrieval to maintain response speed.
 To use persistent memory, the `[DiscussionId]` tag must be included in the initial user message.

 -----